 According to Anna Maria Franzoni she left her son, Samuele, alone for only a few minutes in the early morning while getting him ready for school.
-While the logistics of the house and the surrounding area mean that an intruder was a possibility, there was no evidence to suggest forced entry.
-The child’s mother is extremely convincing in her public interviews, so much so that many have posited that she may have blocked out the memory of the murder completely, to the point that she doesn’t know that she’s lying.
+While the logistics of the house and the surrounding area mean the presence of an intruder was a possibility, there was no evidence to suggest forced entry.
+The child’s mother is extremely convincing in her public interviews, so much so that many have posited that she may have blocked out the memory of the murder completely, to the point that she doesn’t know she’s lying.

-After her disappearance Italy was filled with posters featuring her face, newspapers and TV talked about it for years, but the truth about what happened to Emanuela Orlandi remains unknown.
-Many speculate that her disappearance is related to the scandals involving the Vatican Bank and the attempted murder of Pope John Paul II only a few years after the mysterious death of John Paul I.
+After her disappearance Italy was filled with posters featuring her face, newspapers and TV talked about it for years, but the truth about what happened to Emanuela remains unknown.
+Many speculate her disappearance is related to the scandals involving the Vatican Bank and the attempted murder of Pope John Paul II only a few years after the mysterious death of John Paul I.